iArePJ/CommandBot/README.md

 # CommandBot
-Discord Bot that lets users create their own custom commands
+Discord Bot that lets users create their own custom commands.

 CommandBot runs on Node.js so make sure you have that installed.
 https://nodejs.org/en/